 It is recommended that you have a second filter so that while one is being cleaned the other can be in the spa.
 If you have a clean second filter, place it back into the filter housing now.
 Put the filter lid back over the filter housing and tighten down with the black ring.
-Be sure the relief valve is tightly closed (hand tighten only!) and restart the spa by turning the on/off switch "on".
+Be sure the relief valve is tightly closed (hand tighten only!) and restart the spa.

-To clean the dirty filter you should first spray the filter with a hard water spray to remove any lint and hair.
+To clean the dirty filter, first spray the filter with a hard water spray to remove any lint and hair.
 You should then soak it in a filter cleaning solution to remove all the oils, minerals, residues and debris.
-Detailed filter cleaning instructions as well as supplies can be obtained from your spa dealer.
+Detailed filter cleaning instructions and supplies can be obtained from your dealer.